-How DoctorCare helped a busy Toronto practice dramatically reduce outside use and streamline billing while improving patient care.
+How DoctorCare helped a busy Toronto FHO practice dramatically reduce outside use and streamline billing while improving patient care.

 DR. LJILJANA MILADINOVIC

 - Practicing primary care for 19+ years

 - Leads a Toronto practice since September 2002

 - Key Themes: High Outside Use, EMR Efficiently,

 - Out of Basket Billing and Premiums, Billing

 - Code Training

 CHALLENGE: High outside use was costing thousands each year

 Dr. Ljiljana Miladinovic has been a primary care physician in Ontario for more than 19 years.
 Her Toronto-based FHO practice has two doctors and two support staff serving a local population with a high number of seniors and patients with chronic illnesses.
 The practice is located in a neighbourhood with a lot of walk-in clinics and it is convenient for many of her patients to go to these clinics instead of making appointments with her.
 This is a common challenge facing many primary care physicians.
 As a result, Dr. Miladinovic has historically had a negative access bonus with MOH.